Margarita (Indian TV series): Tita's engagement, Chancha's marriage

-Few days don't pass and Mai passes away.
+Few days don't pass and Mai dies.
 There is nothing left in Braganza house anymore.
 Tita finds the secluded box with love letters between Mai and his lover, Joseph.
 She learns the truth about Gertrude being born out of wedlock between Mai and Joseph.
 Rose and Pedro return to Braganza house, too.
 They have their daughter Josephita with them.
 Pedro begets a daughter with Rose after Roberto's death in order to have Rose find happiness once again in her daughter.
 Tita names their daughter as 'Josephita' - Probably, she coined this name knowing Mai's lover's name was Joseph too.

 Dr. John officially asks for Tita's hand in marriage from Rose and Pedro, as only them being the elders of the house.
 Pedro is seen forcing himself on Tita on the night of their engagement after the engagement party is over.

 Thereafter, a few days pass by and Chancha marries Drago in a small ceremony.
 At the reception, we see that Gertrude returns with her husband.

 At the reception party, Tita notices Elena Mai's ghost who is troubling Tita since Tita and Pedro involved themselves in illegitimate intimacy outside of wedlock.
 Angrily, out of revenge, Elena's ghost attacks Pedro by transporting a flying log of firewood to him.
 Pedro burns his hand.
 Tita runs towards Pedro and takes her in her arms and starts comforting her intensely.
 Rose notices this and so does Dr. John.
 It is then that Dr. John and Rose both learn that Tita loves Pedro and this love is so intensely strong in their hearts.
 Rose is heartbroken.